All web standards are mandatory for webpages on the Surrey County Council website, Our Surrey and microsites.

 Reason for this web standard

-Usability - Clearly labelled and well laid out tables make it easy for everybody to understand the information they are presenting.
+- Usability - use tables should to display and compare data.
+Column headings allow people to quickly locate and understand information within a table.
+Clearly labelled and well laid out tables make it easy for everybody to understand the information they are presenting.